syncfusion-content/asp.net-core-docs/aspnet-core/PivotChart/Export.md

 # Exporting

-The PivotChart control can be exported to the following file formats.
+The PivotChart control can be exported to following file formats:

 * Excel
 * Word
 * PDF
 * Image

+To perform the exporting operation, the **"Syncfusion.EJ.Export"** dependency library should be referred in the application.

-The PivotChart control can be exported by invoking **“exportPivotChart”** method, with an appropriate export option as parameter.
+The PivotChart control can be exported with the help of **“exportPivotChart”** method by passing method name and file name as parameters.
+Please refer the below code snippet.

 {% highlight CSHTML %}